Coastal Swordfish & Root Vegetable Chowder

 Neighborly Grace

-- ■The Pour: Pair this rich, creamy broth with a lightly oaked Chardonnay or a crisp White Burgundy; the subtle acidity balances the heavy cream while harmonizing beautifully with the meaty texture of the swordfish.
+- The Pour: Offer a lightly oaked Chardonnay or a crisp White Burgundy.
+The subtle acidity balances the rich cream while harmonizing with the meaty texture of the swordfish.

-- ■The Vibe: Create a cozy, coastal evening setting—dim the overhead lights and rely on the soft, warm glow of table lanterns or a roaring fireplace to complement the deeply comforting nature of the chowder.
+- The Vibe: Create a cozy, intimate atmosphere as the light fades.
+Dim the overhead lights and rely on the soft glow of table lanterns or a fireplace to complement the comforting nature of the meal.